-You may be clicking on this article because your cat already snuck some dog food here and there and you’re hoping it hasn’t harmed your feline companion in some way.
+You may be clicking on this article because your cat already snuck some dog food here and there.
+You’re also likely hoping it hasn’t harmed your feline companion in some way!
 Don’t worry.
 Cats can eat dog food for a day, whether it be an emergency situation or because your cat just wants to show the dog who’s boss.

 Related: How to Calm an Aggressive Cat

 Dog food isn’t inherently dangerous to cats short term; it just isn’t nutritious.
 Your cat won’t become ill from scarfing down some dog kibble, but keep in mind that the sudden change in diet could cause them to have an upset stomach, which may lead to diarrhea or vomiting.

 How to Stop Your Cat from Eating Dog Food

 You can own a cat and a dog without them chowing down on each other’s food.
 You just have to make a few adjustments to your feeding routine and setup.